-Texas ranked fourth nationally in the value of agricultural exports in 2018 and 12th in fresh vegetable production, accounting for 2 percent of US vegetable production.
-Texas' fresh vegetable production was valued at \$276 million in terms of cash receipts in 2018.
+Texas ranked sixth nationally in the value of agricultural exports in 2020 and 14th in fresh vegetable production, accounting for about 2 percent of US vegetable production.
 The leading counties for vegetable acres harvested were Hidalgo, Starr, and Cameron.
 Other important counties include Frio, Uvalde, Duval, Webb, Hale, Yoakum, and Zavala.
-Texas ranked eighth in fruit production and fourth in tree-nut production, with combined fruit and nut production valued at \$218 million.
+Texas ranked ninth in fruit production and fifth in tree nut production, with combined fruit and nut production values at \$148 million.

-Land preparation, planting, irrigating, and harvesting are ongoing activities.
-Therefore, agricultural employment occurs at numerous locations and is year-round.
+Land preparation, planting, irrigating, and harvesting are ongoing activities; therefore, agricultural employment occurs year-round at numerous locations.
 Usually, employment for farmworkers begins in the Lower Rio Grande Valley region, served by the Lower Rio Grande Valley and Cameron County Boards, and the Winter Garden and South/Central region, served by the Middle Rio Grande Board.
 Employment of migrant farmworkers moves northward to the Texas Panhandle as the agricultural season progresses.
 Workers who follow this crop pattern may migrate to other states as well.